 Chairman of Leadership Council

-Greg Baroni is the founder and CEO of Attain, as well as the Chairman of the WashingtonExec Leadership Council.
-Mr. Baroni spent the past seven years serving in a leadership capacity at Unisys Corporation.
-He served in both an officer role as a corporate senior vice president and in an operational leadership role as president, Federal Systems and Global Public Sector.
-In these roles, he was responsible for a worldwide business comprised of six geographic regions and the U.S. Federal Systems group.
+Greg Baroni is founder and CEO of Attain as well as the chair of the WashingtonExec Leadership Council.
+He served in a leadership capacity at Unisys Corp., in both an officer role as a corporate senior vice president and in an operational leadership role as president of Federal Systems and Global Public Sector.
+In these roles, he was responsible for a worldwide business composed of six geographic regions and the U.S. Federal Systems group.
 Under his leadership, these business units achieved extraordinary results.
 During his tenure, the Federal Systems group doubled its revenue while achieving industry standard operating margins.

 Navigating to Industry Seminar Chairman

-Mark Chadason is the chairman of the Navigating to Industry Seminar Council.
-Previously, Chadason was the Senior Vice President of the National Security Group for MacAulay-Brown, Inc. (MacB).
-In this role, Chadason was responsible for managing and cultivating relationships with National Intelligence, Homeland Security and Defense Intelligence customers throughout the United States.
+Mark Chadason is chair of the Navigating to Industry Seminar Council.
+Previously, he was senior vice president of the National Security Group for MacAulay-Brown, Inc. In this role, Chadason was responsible for managing and cultivating relationships with national intelligence, homeland security and defense intelligence customers throughout the United States.

-Prior to joining MacB, Chadason was Senior Vice President of the Space, Security, Cyber and Intelligence (SSCI) Business Unit at ManTech International.
-As head of SSCI, Chadason managed four major divisions that focused on mission support to CIA, DIA, DNI, DoD, NRO, NSA, additional Intelligence Community agencies and several military commands.
+Prior to joining MacB, Chadason was SVP of the Space, Security, Cyber and Intelligence business unit at ManTech International.
+As head of SSCI, Chadason managed four major divisions that focused on mission support to various intelligence community agencies and several military commands.
 In this position, Chadason was responsible for 1,300 employees with annual revenue of over $250 million.
-He also served as executive officer of the Special Programs Oversight Committee (SPOC) on ManTech’s Board of Directors, where he was responsible for the oversight of a large number of special access and highly sensitive or hazardous programs.
+He also served as executive officer of the Special Programs Oversight Committee on ManTech’s board of directors, where he was responsible for the oversight of a large number of special access and highly sensitive or hazardous programs.
 Chadason is a member of the INSA Executive Committee.

 Chairman of Intelligence Council

-Orlando Figueredo serves as vice president and segment leader for Consulting and Intelligence business unit within the U.S. Public Sector (USPS) region of Enterprise Services.
-He is responsible for managing business performance and ensuring delivery excellence for Intelligence Community accounts, the integration of consulting services across the USPS account portfolio, and the development of growth strategies that expand market share through best-in-class solutions focused squarely on helping our clients achieve winning mission and policy outcomes.
+Orlando Figueredo serves as vice president and segment leader for Consulting and Intelligence business unit within the U.S. public sector region of Enterprise Services.
+He is responsible for managing business performance and ensuring delivery excellence for intelligence community accounts, the integration of consulting services across the USPS account portfolio and the development of growth strategies that expand market share through best-in-class solutions.

-Figueredo joined HP in 2001 and has held a number of key sales, management and operations positions, affording him extensive experience directing sales and delivery teams, and leading efforts to provide technology consulting and thought leadership across market-leading business streams such as Cloud, datacenter transformation and Green IT.
+Figueredo joined HP in 2001 and has held a number of key sales, management and operations positions, and leading efforts to provide technology consulting and thought leadership across market-leading business streams such as cloud, data center transformation and green IT.

-Figueredo joined HP after a 22 year career in the U.S. Air Force (USAF) where he served as a communications computer officer.
+Figueredo joined HP after a 22-year career in the U.S. Air Force, where he served as a communications computer officer.
 During his Air Force career, he occupied notable leadership positions including staff assignments to the National Security Council leading research and development for the Systems and Technical Planning Directorate; and chief of Information Services at the USAF Special Operations School.
 He retired from the USAF in 2001.

 Chairman of Big Data Council

-A retired Navy Captain, Mr. White has over 35 years of experience working in national security.
-Prior to Sotera, Mr. White was Chief Technology Officer at Wyle Information Systems where he was responsible for developing go-to-market solutions.
-Prior to Wyle IS, Mr. White was VP and Managing Partner for Navy, Justice and Intelligence Community Accounts with Gartner Federal Consulting group.
+A retired Navy captain, White has over 35 years of experience working in national security.
+Prior to Sotera, White was CTO at Wyle Information Systems, tasked with developing go-to-market solutions.
+Prior to Wyle IS, White was VP and managing partner for the navy, justice and intelligence community accounts with Gartner Federal Consulting.

-Mr. White has directed the operations of the U.S. Navy Headquarters Network, and assisted in developing requirements for the Navy Marine Corps Intranet (NMCI).
-Following retirement from the U.S. Navy Mr. White managed the operations of the Defense Advanced Research Projects Agency (DARPA) information technology infrastructure and developed a Business Intelligence solution for the Office of Naval Research (ONR).
+White has directed the operations of the U.S. Navy Headquarters Network and assisted in developing requirements for the Navy Marine Corps Intranet.
+Following retirement from the U.S. Navy.
+White managed the operations of the Defense Advanced Research Projects agency IT infrastructure and developed a business intelligence solution for the Office of Naval Research.

 Founding Chairman of Big Data Council

-Previously Dr. Shiffman served as Senior Vice President & General Manager at L-3 Communications.
-While at L-3, Dr. Shiffman developed a global strategy and an organizational design for a $4 billion business group to diversity into new security markets, and he turned around a $100 million business unit by focusing business structure, processes, and human capital on risk management and resiliency solutions.
+Previously, Shiffman served as SVP and general manager at L-3 Communications.
+While at L-3, Shiffman developed a global strategy and an organizational design for a $4 billion business group to diversify into new security markets, and he turned around a $100 million business unit by focusing business structure, processes and human capital on risk management and resiliency solutions.

-His government series includes the Department of Homeland Security, Capitol Hill, and the Department of Defense.
-As the Chief of Staff at US Customs and Border Protection, the help manage the most complex unification under DHS creating the largest law enforcement agency in the United States.
-Dr. Shiffman led many border security and facilitation policy initiatives, including the Secure Border Initiative Working Group which successfully re-engineered border enforcement and security processes.
+As the chief of staff at Customs and Border Protection, he helped manage the most complex unification under DHS creating the largest law enforcement agency in the U.S. Shiffman led many border security and facilitation policy initiatives, including the Secure Border Initiative Working Group, which successfully re-engineered border enforcement and security processes.
 He also supported the development of the department’s first framework for risk metrics.

 Chairman of General Managers Council

-John Sutton is the Senior Vice President and General Manager of Vencore’s Defense Group.
-The Group delivers software, engineering, logistics, and training solutions and services to the Department of Homeland Security, Army, Navy, Marine Corps and select Civilian and Defense agencies and operations.
-With over 1200 employees the Group is delivering mission results around the world.
+John Sutton is SVP and general manager of Vencore’s Defense Group.
+The group delivers software, engineering, logistics and training solutions and services to DHS, Army, Navy, Marine Corps and select civilian and defense agencies and operations.
+With over 1200 employees the group is delivering mission results around the world.

-Prior to Vencore’s acquisition of QinetiQ NA in May 2014, John was the Executive Vice President and General Manager for Mission Solutions servicing Civilian, Homeland, Intelligence, and Defense programs and acting President of Cyveillance Inc. Prior to his operational role, John led QNA’s Business Development team.
-Prior to QinetiQ, from 2010 to 2011, John led Federal Business for Global Crossing (GLBC) which was a rapid-growth element highly valued in the 2011 sale of GLBC to Level 3 Communications.
-John has extensive experience in systems integration, software, telecommunications and cyber security services to Federal and Commercial clients.
+Prior to Vencore’s acquisition of QinetiQ NA in May 2014, Sutton was the EVP and GM for Mission Solutions servicing civilian, homeland, intelligence and defense programs and acting president of Cyveillance Inc. Prior to his operational role, Sutton led QNA’s business development team.
+Prior to QinetiQ, Sutton led federal business for Global Crossing, which was a rapid-growth element highly valued in the 2011 sale of GLBC to Level 3 Communications.
+Sutton has extensive experience in systems integration, software, telecommunications and cybersecurity services to federal and commercial clients.

-As a Partner with IBM Global Business Services, Lori Victor Feller serves as the US Public Sector and Healthcare Apple Partnership Leader.
-In this role, she is responsible for the Apple relationship and building IBM’s capabilities, sales, and delivery organization for this strategic alliance across the Federal, State, and Local Government, Education, and Healthcare industries.
-Previously Lori served as the first Public Sector IBM Interactive Experience and Mobile/Social Business Leader, establishing the sales and delivery organization for this important new and emerging business.
+As a partner with IBM Global Business Services, Lori Victor Feller serves as the U.S. public sector and health care Apple partnership leader.
+In this role, she is responsible for the Apple relationship and building IBM’s capabilities, sales and delivery organization for this strategic alliance across the federal, state and local government, education and health care industries.
+Previously, Feller served as the first public sector IBM interactive experience and mobile/social business leader, establishing the sales and delivery organization for this important new and emerging business.

-With a strong background in business transformation and organizational change management, Lori specializes in introducing new ways of working, leveraging emerging technologies, resulting in greater innovation, efficiency, and effectiveness.
-She pays particular attention to the challenges that digital transformation and change can bring to an organization’s people, processes, customers, and stakeholders.
-Lori marries this expertise with IBM’s deep capabilities in analytics, cloud, and complex systems integration.
+With a strong background in business transformation and organizational change management, Feller specializes in introducing new ways of working, leveraging emerging technologies, resulting in greater innovation, efficiency and effectiveness.
+She pays particular attention to the challenges that digital transformation and change can bring to an organization’s people, processes, customers and stakeholders.
+Feller marries this expertise with IBM’s deep capabilities in analytics, cloud and complex systems integration.

-As the US Public Sector and Healthcare Apple Partnership Leader, Lori works globally to establish IBM’s new industry market applications for the Public Sector.
+In her current role, Feller works globally to establish IBM’s new industry market applications for the public sector.
 She works with enterprises to identify industry pain points that can benefit by infusing mobile technologies and with the IBM teams to then develop and market these new mobile applications.
-Additionally, she leads project teams to design and implement mobile applications at a number of complex Public Sector organizations.
+Additionally, she leads project teams to design and implement mobile applications at a number of complex public sector organizations.

-In 2015, Lori was nominated and inducted as a member of IBM’s Industry Academy for government and emerging technologies.
-As a member of this prestigious IBM organization, she collaborates globally across IBM business units to develop new solutions for our clients, develop industry talent, and inspire others to grow their personal eminence.
+In 2015, feller was nominated and inducted as a member of IBM’s Industry Academy for government and emerging technologies.
+As a member of this prestigious IBM organization, she collaborates globally across IBM business units to develop new solutions for our clients, develop industry talent and inspire others to grow their personal eminence.

-Lori was recently appointed as the Chair for WashingtonExec’s Emerging Technologies Council.
-She serves on the American Council for Technology and Industry Advisory Council Working Group on Advanced Mobility.
-She speaks frequently with topics ranging from emerging technologies to change management.
-In 2015, Lori served as the Industry Sponsor for the Mobilegov Mobile Summit.
-She hosted Federal Computer Week’s Federal Summit Track on Empowering a Digital Government.
-She served as a panelist on Disruptive Technologies at the Aerospace International Association Forum, as well as on the Workplace of the Future at L’Oreal.
-Additionally, Lori is a certified Project Management Professional (PMP®) and a trained facilitator, experienced in facilitating large, global audiences on complex topics as well as in training others in facilitation tools and techniques.
+Feller serves on the American Council for Technology and Industry Advisory Council Working Group on Advanced Mobility.
+Additionally, she is a certified project management professional and a trained facilitator, experienced in facilitating large, global audiences on complex topics as well as in training others in facilitation tools and techniques.

 Founding Chairman of Emerging Technologies Council